Discover BBC Good Food's top 10 destinations for food lovers to visit in 2019. Tick these fabulous foodie countries off your travel bucket list.

 Check out our expert picks of the top 10 foods to try in Peru.

 Still associated with its long (long) passed famine, Ethiopia is arguably home to Africa’s most unique traditional food culture.
 Injera, a sour, spongy flatbread is the staple, a vehicle for a rainbow mezze of crunchy cruciferous salads, stews, and mild dahl-like curries, while 'wats' (stews) and 'tibs' (stir-fries), see chicken and lamb richly spiced with local herbs like berbere, and niter kibbeh.
 For veggies, Shiro be Kibbe is served everywhere, which is a wonderful casserole of pulses including ground split peas and chickpeas cooked in seasoned clarified butter.
-Thanks to its Italian colonial past, you’ll find fantastic coffee even in the remotest spots of this vast mountainous country, and it’s easily accessed via a direct flight from the UK on Ethiopian Airlines’ swish new planes.
+Ethiopia is the birthplace of coffee, with a vibrant culture centred around the drink, known locally as bunna.
+Regarded as a sign of respect and friendship, coffee ceremony, the daily ritual of making and drinking coffee, is a cultural rite passed down the generations.
+You'll find the fantastic coffee served in the most remote corners of this vast mountainous country.
+Ethiopia is also easily accessed via a direct flight from the UK on Ethiopian Airlines’ swish new planes.

 Enjoyed these travel suggestions?
 Discover more must-try local foods and restaurant hotspots...